Introduction: Sew Fiddlesticks the Scarecrow (League of Legends)

 For the paper mache, I mixed warm water and a big bottle of Elmer's glue to make the paste.
 I ripped newspaper strips and dipped them in the paste.
 I layered the strips over the blade and key.
 I applied 4 to 5 layers of newspaper to give the paper some thickness.
 When it dried, I painted the items gray and then smeared on white, black, and silver accents for a worn look.
 I also painted the branch a darker brown.
 I was pretty happy with the look, but the end results wasn't very durable.
 By the end of Halloween night the blade was a bit saggy.
 If I were to do it again I would follow the Instructable for a scythe with a wooden blade recently posted by DIYhaunter.
 Oh well, live and learn.

 Overall this costume was a really fun project.
 Sewing the "wooden" frame pieces took the most time by far, and the scythe was pretty good but not great.
 The best part was definitely the LED eyes, something as simple as bicycle spoke lights made all the difference.
-My son was thrilled with the results and that is one more Halloween memory in the bag.
+I was thrilled with the results and that is one more Halloween in the bag.

 Participated in the